Skip to main content

 How do I prevent algae growth in my ebb and flow system?

-Prevent algae by blocking light from entering the reservoir and grow tray, maintaining proper nutrient solution temperatures, and regularly cleaning the system.
-Using opaque components helps significantly.
+Block light from entering the reservoir and grow tray, maintain proper nutrient solution temperatures, and clean the system regularly.
+Using opaque components and a fitted reservoir cover helps significantly.

 Is pH balance critical for ebb and flow systems?

-Absolutely.
-Maintaining the correct pH level for your nutrient solution is crucial.
+Yes.
+Maintaining the correct pH for your nutrient solution is crucial.
 It ensures plants can efficiently absorb all essential nutrients, preventing deficiencies and promoting healthy growth.